-Organic Chemistry or Carbon Chemistry is a branch of science that examines the structures, properties, reactions and synthesis pathways of carbon-based compounds.
+Organic chemistry, or carbon chemistry, is a branch of science that examines the structures, properties, reactions, and synthesis pathways of carbon-based compounds.

 Carbon compounds are essential for life and the diversity of molecules in the organism.
-Hair, skin, proteins, genetic materials (DNA, RNA), plants and drugs can be given as examples of organic substances.
+Hair, skin, proteins, genetic materials (DNA, RNA), plants, and drugs can be given as examples of organic substances.
 Besides, there are inorganic substances (calcium, phosphorus, zinc, iron, etc.) that are highly crucial to life.
 Related to these, the branch of inorganic chemistry conducts research.

 Therefore, organic chemistry and inorganic chemistry are a whole for life.
 Basic knowledge of organic chemistry is required to understand biochemical phenomena.